pepeneif/UniversalBitcoin/README.md

-# Universal Bitcoin Multi-Chain Proof-of-Reserves System
+# Universal Bitcoin
+##Multi-Chain Proof-of-Reserves System

 ## 🚀 Overview

 Universal Bitcoin is a revolutionary multi-blockchain proof-of-reserves system that provides **complete transparency** for UniversalBTC (uBTC) tokens.
-Our system allows anyone to cryptographically verify that uBTC tokens are backed by real Bitcoin reserves through an innovative pay-per-validation model.
+Our system allows anyone to cryptographically verify that uBTC tokens are backed by real Bitcoin reserves through a pay-per-validation model.

 ## 🎯 Key Features

 ### 🔍 **Proof-of-Reserves Validation**
-- Anyone can request cryptographic proof that Bitcoin reserves match minted uBTC tokens
+- Anyone can request cryptographic proof that Bitcoin reserves match minted uBTC tokens in each of the supported chains
-- Pay small fees (Lamports on Solana, Gwei on Ethereum) to trigger Bitcoin message signing
+- Pay small fees (Lamports on Solana, Gwei on Ethereum) to trigger the issuance of an easy to verify signed Bitcoin message
-- Real-time verification across multiple blockchain networks
+- Real-time verification across multiple blockchains

 ### 🌐 **Multi-Chain Support**
-- **Primary Chains**: Ethereum, Solana
-- **Expansion Chains**: Polygon, Arbitrum, BSC
+- **Supported Chains**: Ethereum, Solana, Polygon, Arbitrum, BSC
 - **Separate Reserves** backing the tokens on each of the supported chains

 ### 📊 **Public Transparency Dashboard**